 Michael R. Collings and his son Michaelbrent Collings join us live at UVU to talk with us about cathartic horror.
 In particular, we talk about how the catharsis is part of what makes horror such a delightful genre.
 Michael leads with an example from his own writing, a novel called The Slab.
 Brandon talks about the physiological response, and Mary compares the cautionary aspects of horror to the early (read: pre-Disney) fairy tales.
 Dan cautions us against didacticism, and explains about how the underlying story is usually quite different from what’s on the page.
 Michaelbrent further explains how our personal catharses empower us to write good stories and invoke similar responses from our readers.

 Free Shot: No, Howard wasn’t even in the room for this episode.

 Audiobook Pick-of-the-Week: The Slab, by Michael R. Collings, narrated by Andy Bowyer

 Writing Prompt: Adapt the unadaptable fairy tale Mary introduced us to (the one about the little old lady who catches on fire and dies).

 This episode of Writing Excuses has been brought to you by Audible.

 Audible Free Trial Details

-This entry was posted on Sunday, May 13th, 2012 at 10:26 pm and is filed under Guest, Horror, Live.
+This entry was posted on Sunday, May 13th, 2012 at 10:26 pm and is filed under Guest, Horror, Live, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.